iferminm/iferminm.github.io/content/Blog/microservices.md

-Microservices is a new word for an old concept, a concept I thought I will never see or play with in real life back in my University years, I remember my *Software Engineering* and *Distributed Systems* professors talking about web services and APIs and huge systems at IBM, Sun Microsystems and Oracle, SOAP and REST interfaces and how they interacted with each other and, also, the mighty Enterprise Service Bus with producers and consumers in Java, BPEL and C#, a very abstract concept for me to grasp at that time and I thought **the only place** you could see that was working at **huge**, corporate
+Microservices is a new word for an old concept, a concept I thought I will never see or play with in real life back in my University years, I remember my *Software Engineering* and *Distributed Systems* professors talking about web services and *API*s and huge systems at IBM, Sun Microsystems and Oracle, SOAP and REST interfaces and how they interacted with each other and, also, the mighty Enterprise Service Bus with producers and consumers in Java, BPEL and C#, a very abstract concept for me to grasp at that time and I thought **the only place** you could see that was working at **huge**, corporate